 Paper Vote-by-Mail Ballot Accessible Vote-by-Mail Ballot 1: Mark your Ballot Read the instructions printed on your ballot before making your selections.
-Go to sfelections.org /access to access your ballot and read the online instructions before making your selections.
+Go to sfelections.org/access to access your ballot and read the online instructions before making your selections.
 2: Prepare your Envelope Remove the receipt from the top of your ballot and place the ballot in the return envelope.
 Complete and sign the back of the envelope, then seal it.
 Print out your ballot and place it in the return envelope.
 Complete and sign the back of the envelope, then seal it.
 3: Return your Ballot To be counted, ballots returned by mail must be postmarked no later than Election Day, February 15.
 (No postage is required if mailing via the USPS.)
 If you mail your ballot on Election Day, please check the last collection time - if the last mail collection has already occurred, your ballot will be postmarked late and will not be counted.
 To be counted, ballots returned directly to the Department of Elections must be dropped off no later than 8 p.m. on Election Day, February 15.
 From January 18 to February 15, you can return your ballot to any official ballot drop box or the City Hall Voting Center.
-On Election Day, February 15, you can return your ballot to any official ballot drop box, the City Hall Voting Center, or any polling place in the City no later than 8 p.m.
-New!
-Thirty four (34) official ballot drop boxes will be open 24 hours a day starting January 18 through 8 p.m. on Election Day, February 15 in neighborhoods across San Francisco.
-These ballot drop boxes provide voters with a secure, accessible, and contact- free method to return their mailed ballots.
-Each ballot box bears an American flag and the official seal of the City and County of San Francisco and is clearly marked as an "Official Ballot Drop Box".
-A list of ballot drop box locations along with the map are included on pages 12-14.
-For more information on ballot drop boxes, go to sfelections.org/ballotdropoff or call (415) 554-4375.
+On Election Day, February 15, you can return your ballot to any official ballot drop box, the City Hall Voting Center, or any polling place in the City no later than 8 p.m. p boxes will be open 24 hours a on Election Day, February 15 in These ballot drop boxes provide voters free method to return their mailed ican flag and the official seal of the s clearly marked as an "Official Ballot ations along with the map are included ballot drop boxes, go to 5) 554-4375.